 For more information about this topic, please visit our blog post "What is Power of Attorney?".

 Health Care Proxy is the authority that someone gives to another, the proxy, allowing them to speak on their behalf to the medical community.
-Health Care Proxies are typically
+Health Care Proxies are typically one page documents but can be modified extensively.
+The proxy can make decisions for the individual if that individual is unable to do so.
+It is typically used to limit the use of extra-ordinary means of life support and to make the individual comfortable.

 The information in this material is not intended as tax or legal advice.
 It may not be used for the purpose of avoiding creditors or any federal or state tax penalties.
 Please consult legal or tax professionals for specific information regarding your individual situation and estate planning.